Gokulck007/myfirstrep007/README.md

 # myfirstrep007
-Itsa demo for learning purpose
+It is a demo for learning purpose